In this chapter:

 If MMR is not given within 72 hours of first exposure, it should still be offered at any later interval to provide protection from future exposures, unless the vaccine is contraindicated.

 In an outbreak, the use of MMR for infants aged 6–11 months should be considered.
 If MMR0 is vaccine is given to an infant aged under 12 months, two more doses are still required from age 12 months and at least four weeks apart.
 This is because the seroconversion rate is lower when MMR is administered to an infant aged under 12 months.
-Similarly, to optimise early protection, toddlers should be give both doses of MMR four weeks apart.
+Similarly, to optimise early protection, toddlers should be given both doses of MMR four weeks apart.

 Human normal immunoglobulin (HNIG; Normal Immunoglobulin-VF) is recommended for measles-susceptible individuals in whom the vaccine is contraindicated (see section 12.6) and susceptible pregnant contacts.
 For these individuals, HNIG is given to attenuate disease and should be given as soon as possible, up to a maximum of six days after exposure.
 All other susceptible contacts should be offered MMR as post-exposure prophylaxis (as described above).